StackExchange/dnscontrol/documentation/provider/gandi_v5.md

 * (mandatory, string) your Gandi.net access credentials (see below) - one of:
   * `token`: Personal Access Token (PAT)
   * `apikey` API Key (deprecated)
+* `apiurl`: (optional, string) the endpoint of the API.
+When empty or absent the production endpoint is used (default) ; you can use it to select the Sandbox API Endpoint instead.
 * `sharing_id`: (optional, string) let you scope to a specific organization.
 When empty or absent calls are not scoped to a specific organization.